eBlocker: Do It Yourself

 5. Enter License Key

-With the following license key you can activate your eBlocker for free and permanently for all features:
+With the following (in eOS 2.5 already prefilled) license key you can activate your eBlocker for free and permanently for all features:

 FAMLFT-OPENSOURCELicense key for eBlockerOS without restrictions